-CLEVELAND -- Around this time every year, the Indians' front office begins getting together regularly and is in constant communication with its scouts to make sure everyone is ready for the upcoming MLB Draft.
-And if it’s possible, that crew may put even more effort into each year’s international signings class.
+CLEVELAND -- Every year, the Indians’ front office puts so much time into preparing for the MLB Draft, but if it’s possible, that crew may put even more effort into each year’s international signing class.

 “The international market is incredibly complex and incredibly challenging to navigate,” Indians assistant general manager Matt Forman said last July.
 “And our scouting group led by Paul Gillispie and our scouts throughout the world do an incredible job of building history on players.